ITINERARY (Meals as indicated: (B) Breakfast, (S) Social)

-Day 1 Apr 23 SK – CALGARY AB: Join our tour from Prince Albert, Saskatoon, Regina, Swift Current, Medicine Hat, and Calgary if time allows places in between.
+Day 1, April 23rd, SK – CALGARY AB: Join our tour from Prince Albert, Saskatoon, Regina, Swift Current, Medicine Hat, and Calgary.
+If time allows places in between.
 Overnight Calgary.

-Day 2 Apr 24 CALGARY – RADIUM HOT SPRINGS BC (B): This morning we visit Banff National Park.
+Day 2, April 24th, CALGARY – RADIUM HOT SPRINGS BC (B): This morning we visit Banff National Park.
 Spend time in Banff, strolling, shopping and viewing Bow Falls.
 After lunch visit Castle Mountain Internment Camp Monument, the largest internment facility in the Canadian Rockies.
 Then off to Radium Hot Springs in the East Kootenay region for sightseeing, shopping and soaking in mineral water surrounded by dramatic mountain scenery.
-An Unforgettable Experience!
 Overnight Radium.

-Day 10 May 2 VICTORIA – NANAIMO (B) Drive-by sights begin with the Duncan Totem Poles.
+Day 10, May 2nd, VICTORIA – NANAIMO (B) Drive-by sights begin with the Duncan Totem Poles.
 They represent and honor the native Cowichan Tribe.
 Erected in the 1980s and numbering around 80, these ornate, colorful wooden totem poles each represent an allegorical part of the tribe's traditions, including the chiefs, nature, wealth, and family.
 Next you will briefly stop in Chemainus.
 Known beyond B.C. for its outdoor gallery of murals.
 Walk among the giant Douglas-fir trees in Cathedral Grove in MacMillan Provincial Park.
-Don’t forget to stop in Coombs at the World Famous Market…we may see Goats of the Roof.
+Stop in Coombs at the World Famous Market… we may see Goats on the Roof!
 Overnight in Nanaimo.

-Day 13 May 5 JASPER – CALGARY (B / S): Stop at Athabasca Falls, a powerful, picturesque waterfall gorge.
+Day 13, May 5th, JASPER – CALGARY (B/S): Stop at Athabasca Falls, a powerful, picturesque waterfall gorge.
 The falls can be safely viewed and photographed from various viewing platforms and walking trails around the falls.
 Visit Columbia Icefield Discovery Center, located opposite Columbia Icefield, to view a remnant of the last ice age.
 The Center also houses a small museum.
 Enjoy the scenic drive to Lake Louise with its spectacular views of forests and snow-capped mountains.
 Lunch near by then off to Calgary for a farewell social meeting with food and drinks.

 2019 TOUR INCLUDES: